Johnny Mercer (politician): Junior ministerial role

 He returned to government after the 2022 British cabinet reshuffle as Minister of State for Veterans' Affairs, attending Cabinet.
 In July 2022 he was appointed as a member of the Privy Council.
 He was removed from this position on 6 September 2022 when Liz Truss became prime minister, an act which prompted Mercer's wife to call Truss "an imbecile".
 Mercer was reappointed to his previous role as Minister of State for Veterans' Affairs, attending Cabinet, following Rishi Sunak's appointment as Prime Minister.

-On 27 December 2023, Mercer was accused by his constituency Labour opponent Fred Thomas, of failing to meet his pledge of ending involuntary veterans' homelessness.
+In 2023, Mercer was accused by his constituency Labour opponent Fred Thomas, of failing to meet his pledge of ending involuntary veterans' homelessness.
 Official government data from the Department for Levelling Up, Housing and Communities recorded 2,110 households with someone who served in the armed forces assessed as homeless in 2022–23, up from 1,850 households in the previous year.
 Using these statistics, the Labour Party reported that instead of ending involuntary veterans' homelessness, the actual number was rising by 14% per annum.
 Mercer rejected the accusation saying "I made a very clear promise on ending veterans sleeping rough because of a lack of provision, this year.
 I met that promise" adding "Of course people will try and twist everything I say and do".
 When Carol Vorderman retweeted Thomas's tweet, Mercer responded by tweeting "You are both deliberately misleading people.
 For clicks.
 Because that makes your shit lonely life feel better.
 No-one normal really cares about your view.
 They think you're mad."

 In the lead up to the 2024 general election, Mercer criticised his rival constituency opponent Fred Thomas, a former Royal Marine captain of being a "real-life Walter Mitty" and claimed he's lied about "leading troops in combat.
 He never has… If he's going to lie about that, what else is he going to lie about?".
 Thomas told the BBC "I remain unable to discuss much of my service, something which Johnny Mercer – as a former defence minister – is keenly aware of".
 The Labour Party later told the BBC that Thomas had been misquoted in an earlier Guardian article about having served in combat.